 Energy Self-Consumption Products: The New Trend among Utilities

-According to the Energy Retail survey carried out by PwC, the pandemic has produced a strong trust in energy suppliers and the appearance of a new category of consumers: “the conscientious buyers” that make up nearly a third of the market.
+According to the Energy Retail survey carried out by PwC, the pandemic has produced a strong trust in energy suppliers and the appearance of a new category of consumers: “the conscientious buyers” who make up nearly a third of the market.
 Lockdown consequences, reinforced consumers’ trust and awareness increased by technology are 3 combined factors that create significant opportunities for Utilities.

 So, how can Utilities adapt their products to the new trend?
 And what do these products consist of?

 These self-consumption products are mainly characterised by integrated service offers ranging from the feasibility study of the project to the installation and maintenance of the photovoltaic systems.
-This wide range of all-in-one services would allow the customers to get the most out of their solar installations:
+This wide range of all-in-one services would allow customers to get the most out of their solar installations:

-Here is an example of self-consumption product offered by an energy supplier that can be found on the market.
+Here is an example of a self-consumption product offered by an energy supplier that can be found on the market.

 - On-site energy generation and immediate power for a lifespan of up to 30 years.

 - Energy contracts for large businesses to help them to turn their energy into profit.